status-im/swarms/ideas/306-core-dapp-developers.md

 * Hooks name can have multiple segments [commit](https://github.com/status-im/pluto/commit/71db93d02862822e073e6561928777d5a7883397) (Julien)
 * Published a WIP for wallet.settings hook [extensions.wallet.settings](https://github.com/status-im/status-react/tree/extensions.wallet.settings) (Julien)
 * Discussed about extensions plans for Asia roadshow (Rachel, Andrey and Julien)
+* Fixed and merged Granting profile access to a DApp [#6585] (Andrey)
+* Investigated resolving ens in webview component and discussed with the core team (Andrey)
+* Investigated extensions and started work on multi-extensions storage support [#6736] (Andrey)

 ### Week of Nov 5